roguehistory/DIGH-HIST3812/content/en/docs/8-reuse.md

 Please feel free to reuse exercises in your own course materials, with a link back to the original page.

 Corrections, modifications, additions are welcome; please fork, and then modify accordingly.
 Once you're ready, [make a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
-The original repository is at [https://github.com/shawngraham/hist4916](https://github.com/shawngraham/hist4916).
+The original repository is at [roguehistory/DIGH-HIST3812](https://github.com/roguehistory/DIGH-HIST3812) and Dr. Graham's at [https://github.com/shawngraham/hist4916](https://github.com/shawngraham/hist4916).

 All contributions will be duly credited.